 Through the structure of studio lectures, in-class assignments, discussions, comprehensive projects and critiques we will explore the function and meaning behind typography.
 We will cover the history of typography and apply it to real world design assignments.
-Within these assignments we will discuss letterform anatomy and function; we will discuss how to choose an appropriate typeface and how to use this typeface effectively through the heirarchy of size and with leading, kerning and paragraph structure.
+Within these assignments we will discuss letterform anatomy and function; we will discuss how to choose an appropriate typeface and how to use this typeface effectively through the hierarchy of size and with leading, kerning and paragraph structure.

 The assignments are designed to allow you to explore and apply the concepts discussed in each class.
 Each assignment is creative yet simple: we will repeatedly use letterforms in different ways to create a variety of printed matter.

 It is imperative that you take notes and learn to apply the techniques we discuss in class to your every day design assignments.
 The instructor will always be available for help and will often provide extra material for reference outside the classroom.

 - Understand typographic concepts and the application of these ideas towards real world print and screen design.

 - Learn how to make appropriate typographic decisions.